adamwoolhether/algo/README.md

 #### Top-Down Thought Process
 1. Imagine the function you're writing has already been implemented before.
 2. Identify the subproblem of the problem.
-3. See what happens when you call the function on the subpoblem and go from there.
+3. See what happens when you call the function on the sub-problem and go from there.

 #### Examples
 _Array Sum_